Flex (lexical analyser generator): Internals

 These programs perform character parsing and tokenizing via the use of a deterministic finite automaton (DFA).
-A DFA is a theoretical machine accepting regular languages.
-These machines are a subset of the collection of Turing machines.
-DFAs are equivalent to read-only right moving Turing machines.
+A DFA is a theoretical machine accepting regular languages, and is equivalent to read-only right moving Turing machines.
 The syntax is based on the use of regular expressions.
 See also nondeterministic finite automaton.

 Issues

 Time complexity

 A Flex lexical analyzer usually has time complexity $O(n)$ in the length of the input.
 That is, it performs a constant number of operations for each input symbol.
 This constant is quite low: GCC generates 12 instructions for the DFA match loop.
 Note that the constant is independent of the length of the token, the length of the regular expression and the size of the DFA.

 However, using the REJECT macro in a scanner with the potential to match extremely long tokens can cause Flex to generate a scanner with non-linear performance.
 This feature is optional.
 In this case, the programmer has explicitly told Flex to "go back and try again" after it has already matched some input.
 This will cause the DFA to backtrack to find other accept states.
 The REJECT feature is not enabled by default, and because of its performance implications its use is discouraged in the Flex manual.